quentinb28/business-operations-dashboard/README.md

 The process was, as follows:

-* Extract the relevant data from the Salesforce API
+* Extract the relevant data from the Salesforce API.

-* Transform the data to make it more readable
+* Transform the data to make it more readable.

-* Load the transformed data as a BigQuery table
+* Load the transformed data as a BigQuery table.

 The technique was to extract the relevant data from Salesforce using Python and SOQL and then display that information in an easy-to-read Tableau dashboard.